“There is something about life that is infinitely deeper than all the expectations and roles and performance stuff of my outer life.”

 Well, ouch.
 That’s too accurate.
 What does your representative look like?
 And how does it compare to who you really are, down deep in your soul?

 According to psychiatrist Curt Thompson, a critical first step in transformation of the soul is to pay attention to what you pay attention to.
 Because friends, if God isn’t painting your soul, someone or something else is.
 I’ve been fascinated to read a lot about the brain and how it works lately.
 You may have already figured out this finding that neuroscience confirms: We do not see things in a completely clinical, objective lens: rather, we see things in the context of our influences and our memories.
 We have formed neural pathways that keep leading us to think the same way and do the same things.
-(This is a wonderfully hope-filled subject that I’ll write more about.)
 Theologian Dallas Willard says that our minds are the funnel for what goes into our souls (my paraphrase).
 So what’s your mind set on most of the time?

 And so it really just comes down to devotion.
 Devoting ourselves to knowing Him.
-We turn away from distractions.
-We stop assuming we know everything and we humbly ask God for truth.
-We saturate in His Word and we talk to Him.
-We practice His presence.
-We start actually imitating His ways, even though it isn’t comfortable or easy.
-We have growth leaps and steady times and backward times.
+Humbly asking God for truth.
+Saturating in His Word and talking to Him.
+Practicing His presence.
+Imitating His ways.
+We will have growth leaps and steady times and backward times.
 But God is worthy of a lifetime of study.
 And sure, we make mistakes, get hurt, and suffer.
 We get knocked down, and we get back up again.
-We measure truth by learning the context of His whole Word, not selected parts of it.
-We stop getting tricked and blinded.
 We find people who know Him well and we spend time with them.
 We learn that He paints us the most beautifully during our most painful times.
 And maybe we start this way: Tomorrow morning we set our alarm 30 minutes early to go meet with Him first thing.

 Relief from striving, earning, and perfection.
 Freedom from deception and wondering if you’ve done enough.
 A heart where beauty-layers are painted and where His image begins to appear.
 A character that grows more like Him and begins to spill out onto others because He’s become your role model.
 Because the outer goodness isn’t the first thing.
 It is important, but only because of this: it’s a symptom of a heart that knows and loves God.
-In fact, if we focus on outer “doing” without a heart filled up with God, it’s an easy slide into becoming a Pharisee, no matter whether to the right or left.
+(Note to self: focus on outer “doing” without a heart filled up with God is an easy slide into a Pharisee heart.)

 So here we are.
 Seen.
 Known by God.
 Limping kitchen cleaner or on disability.
 Divorced.
 Lonely in a relationship.
 Grieving.
 Filled with regret.
 Stuck.
 Holding it together.
 Fearful.
 Wondering why nothing ever feels quite right inside.
 Battling old demons.
 No matter where you find yourself today, God loves you and is ready to take your black canvas, exactly as it is, and paint beauty.